 While it is enticing to start a hemp or CBD business in Nevada, there are several steps that must be followed in order to start your business legally.
 This is not an exhaustive list of what actions to take, but rather a broad overview of general issues that need to be addressed.
-If you have specific questions regarding your situation, you should contact an attorney.
+If you have specific questions regarding your situation, you should contact a cannabis business lawyer.

 STATE BUSINESS LICENSE: